palvarezc/b-decay-unbinned-machine-fit/README.md

 ## Roadmap

-Cleanup:

-* Make CSV reading into module/write tests.
-* Split signal.py into other files (e.g. observables, decay_rate).
-Sort coeffs vs amplitudes params.
-* Check/complete all docstrings
-* Test all scripts/unit tests
-* Ensure default optimizer params are sensible
-* Document other scripts
-* Document plotting
-* Document commands for how data and figures were generated for report
-* Put paper in repo
-* Check Further Work

 Fixes needed:

-* Change signal coefficient values to ones that produce correct shaped observable plots
+* Change signal coefficient values to ones that produce correct shaped observable plots (see paper)
-* Replace a_00_* signal coefficient values with proper values
+* Replace a_00_* signal coefficient values with proper values (see paper)
 * If a fit is partially written to a CSV, the signal coefficients are changed, and then the fit is resumed, the fitting script will rightly complain about the change and refuse to continue.
 However if the TWICE_LARGEST_SIGNAL_SAME_SIGN algorithm is being used and either another signal model is added or another signal model is changed, then when resuming